ieepirzy/ieepirzy/README.md

 # 👋 Hi, I’m @ieepirzy

-🚀  physics student, and aspiring builder.
+🚀 Physics student, and aspiring builder.

 ### ✨ Guiding Philosophy:
 > I build things — in the hope that they’ll make life just a bit easier.\